Determines The Sequence Of Amino Acids

 Nanopore sequencing is an emerging technology that offers the potential for direct, label-free sequencing of proteins.
 The technology involves passing a single protein molecule through a tiny pore, or nanopore, and measuring the changes in electrical current as each amino acid translocates through the pore.
 These changes in current are unique to each amino acid, allowing the sequence to be determined.

 While nanopore sequencing is still in its early stages of development, it has the potential to revolutionize protein sequencing by eliminating the need for protein digestion and chemical labeling.
-Moreover, it could enable the sequencing of very long proteins and the identification of post-translational modifications.
+On top of that, it could enable the sequencing of very long proteins and the identification of post-translational modifications.

 Machine Learning and Artificial Intelligence